fujiihiroshi/fujiihiroshi/README.md

 - 😄 Pronouns: I do not really care;
 - ⚡ Fun fact: I'm very sluggish...
 - 🦜 I can talk in English and Japanese;
+- 🤧 My hobbies: Read, Write, Study and be better;
 - 📜 Actually I'm graduated in Technical Mechanical.

 ### 🧠 Learning...